 In the analysis of the first two tweets from Table \ref{tab:irony_flipped_prediction}, we observe a shift in irony prediction from ``ironic'' to ``non-ironic'' when emojis are excluded.
 This shift is attributable to the irony inherent in the emojis \MyEmoji{\unamusedface} and \MyEmoji{\sob}.
 The textual content of these tweets conveys positive sentiment, but the juxtaposition with negative emojis creates an ironic tone.
 ChatGPT effectively recognizes the discordance between the sentiments expressed in the text and the emojis, assigning an irony label.
 However, once the emojis are removed, this contradiction vanishes, leading ChatGPT to revise its classification to ``non-ironic''.
 In the final tweet, the irony is embedded in the hashtag \#EasyDay, contrasting with the ostensibly busy scenario described in the text.
 The presence of emojis like \MyEmoji{\books}, \MyEmoji{\womandancing}, and \MyEmoji{\peoplewithbunnyears}, which do not inherently convey irony, potentially obscures ChatGPT's ability to discern the ironic intent.
 Removing these emojis enables ChatGPT to accurately detect the irony in the tweet.
 Overall, this case study illustrates that ChatGPT considers emoji tokens as crucial elements in assessing irony in English tweets, demonstrating its nuanced understanding of emojis' role in conveying irony.

-To evaluate ChatGPT's understanding of the irony in emojis for other languages, we utilize a recently published Arabic dataset with the ironic annotations: ArSarcasMoji from \citet{hakami2023arsarcasmoji}.
-Instead of labeling the irony of sentences, ArSarcasMoji provides the ground truth irony label of emojis into three categories: sarcastic, humorous and not ironic, where the sarcastic label represents that ironic emojis play a negative sentiment role and the humorous label indicates a positive role \cite{hakami2023arsarcasmoji}.
-Since the label distribution in the original dataset is biased, we first downsample sentences with the label ``not ironic'' and ``sarcastic'' to make a balanced dataset for evaluation.
-We compose the prompt with instruction, the detailed definition of ``humorous'' and ``saracastic'', and the examples of Arabic sentences with labels (the complete prompt in Table \ref{table:irony_arabic}).
+To evaluate ChatGPT's understanding of irony in emojis for other languages, we utilize a recently published Arabic dataset with ironic annotations: ArSarcasMoji from \citet{hakami2023arsarcasmoji}.
+Instead of labeling the irony of sentences, ArSarcasMoji provides the ground truth irony label of emojis in three categories: sarcastic, humorous, and not ironic.
+The sarcastic label indicates that ironic emojis play a negative sentiment role, while the humorous label indicates a positive role \cite{hakami2023arsarcasmoji}.

+Since the label distribution in the original dataset is biased, we first downsample sentences labeled as ``not ironic'' and ``sarcastic'' to create a balanced dataset for evaluation.
+We compose the prompt with instructions, detailed definitions of ``humorous'' and ``sarcastic,'' and examples of Arabic sentences with labels (the complete prompt is provided in Table \ref{table:irony_arabic}).
 The prediction accuracy for GPT4 and GPT3.5 is 60.1\% and 63.1\%, respectively, indicating that ChatGPT can understand the functionality of emojis to express irony in the Arabic context.

-\begin{observation} In the emoji irony classification task, ChatGPT has promising performance in distinguishing whether the emoji is ironic or not and in the tweet irony classification task, ChatGPT considers the existence of emoji to decide the overall irony of a tweet. \end{observation}
+\begin{observation} In the emoji irony classification task, ChatGPT demonstrates promising performance in distinguishing whether an emoji is ironic or not.
+In the tweet irony classification task, ChatGPT considers the presence of emojis when determining the overall irony of a tweet. \end{observation}